Chiang Kai-shek diaries

-Chiang Zhongzheng's Diary, (蔣中正日記) also known as Chiang Kai-shek's Diary, is the private diary of Chiang Kai-shek, spanning from 1915 to July 21, 1972, when he was unable to continue writing due to muscular dystrophy in his hands.
+The Chiang Kai-shek diaries (蔣中正日記) contain entries written by Republican Chinese leader Chiang Kai-shek, spanning from 1915 to July 21, 1972, when he was unable to continue writing due to muscular dystrophy in his hands.
 Covering a total of 57 years, it is the most complete and detailed diary of any Chinese leader in history.
 However, the diaries from 1915, 1916, and 1917 were lost during a retreat following an attack by Beiyang Army forces in Yongtai County, Fujian Province, at the end of 1918.
 Only 13 days of the 1915 diary remain.
 Chiang later wrote A Brief Account of the Six Preceding Years of the Republic of China to recount his personal history before 1917.
 Although frequently cited by scholars, this work is not part of the diary.
 The 1924 diary is believed to have been lost during his time at the Whampoa Military Academy.
 Both Mainland Chinese and Taiwanese scholars regard this diary as highly authentic and authoritative, challenging the official narratives previously upheld by both the Chinese Kuomintang and the Chinese Communist Party.

-Chiang Zhongzheng's diary was initially kept by Chiang himself.
-After his death, it was passed to Chiang Ching-kuo for safekeeping.
+After Chiang's death, the diary was passed to his son Chiang Ching-kuo for safekeeping.
 Following Chiang Ching-kuo's death, the diary was entrusted to Chiang Hsiao-yung, and after his passing, it was handed over to Chiang Fang Zhiyi.
-In late 2004, researchers Guo Daijun and Ramon H. Myers from Stanford University's Hoover Institution obtained authorization from Chiang Fang Zhiyi.
-They personally visited the Chiang family in Canada and the United States to transfer the diaries to the Hoover Institution Library and Archives for preservation.
+In late 2004, Chiang Fang Zhiyi entrusted the diary to the Hoover Institution Library and Archives at Stanford University.
+The Hoover Institution made the diary available to researchers in microform, with a small portion redacted at the request of the Chiang family.
+This portion is scheduled to be fully disclosed in 2035.
+On September 14, 2023, following prolonged legal disputes over the diary’s ownership, it was transported from Stanford University to the National Museum of History in Taiwan for preservation.